codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 16. List relationship
 This is a script that lists all State objects, and corresponding City objects, contained in the database hbtn_0e_101_usa

+17. From city
+This is a script that lists all City objects from the database hbtn_0e_101_usa